jbhopkins/bioxtasraw/docs/source/tutorial/s3_masking.rst

     |masking_panel_gap_png|

 #.
 In the masking panel, make sure that “Beamstop mask” is selected in the Mask Creation
-    dropdown menu.
+    drop-down menu.
 Click the "Set" button to set the mask you just made as the beamstop mask.

     |masking_set_png|